JaydaFM/JaydaFM/README.md

 Hi! 🌊
 My name is Jayda Felix-Mounlath.
-I am Laotian, Samoan and Kiwi; bought up in Auckland. 🌴
+I am of Laotian, Samoan and European descent; born in New Zealand. 🌴

 I’m currently learning to be a Full Stack Developer at Mission Ready HQ.
 So far I have learnt aspects in HTML, CSS, Javascript, Node.js, MySQL, MUI, Mongodb, Docker and React.js.